ireneorichie/docs/README.md

-Welcome to the Knative docs source file repo.
+Welcome to the Knative docs source file repository.

-If you are a contributor....
+If you are a contributor [add link to master content here (when site is published)].

-To read the docs, see our Documentation Website at .....
+To read the docs, see our [Documentation Website](http://knative.dev/docs).